2284238y/weather_station/README.md

 # Team 2 - Weather Station

-This real-time local weather station project utilises a Raspberry Pi 3, off-the-shelf I2C sensors, a custom built PCB and a graphical display unit (a computer in this situation).
-The data acquisition, data processing and GUI is all coded in c++ and the web app display runs on an Apache server (on the Raspberry Pi) and is coded in PHP, using a MySQL database.
-Communication between c++ and PHP is done using the UDP protocol.
+This real-time local weather station project utilises a Raspberry Pi 3, off-the-shelf I2C sensors and a custom built PCB.
+Dat can be accessed online in a web app run on an Apache server (the Raspberry Pi).
+The data acquisition and data processing is written in c++ and the web app display is written in PHP, using a MySQL database.

 Contributers:
 * [Aurelie Crawford](https://github.com/acra6488/)